Suh-Kyung-Duk2/coderbyte/README.md

 - Verify whether it is valid card.
 - Verify whether it is valid Pin.
-- The balance confirmation is supported.
+- See Balance/Deposite/Withdraw is supported.
 - Deposit is supported under $1,000,000, and if there is too much balance in the account(overflow), it prints that deposit is not possible.
 - It supports withdrawals of less than $1,000,000, and prints impossible if the balance is insufficient.
 - The ATM is powered by admin in the main() function.
 While the power is on, the ATM receives customers.